-- Thumbnail: Turn on to add a thumbnail image for the preset position. - Name: Enter a name for the preset position. - Home position: Turn on to set this position as your camera's default field of view.
-The home position is marked with
+- Thumbnail: Turn on to add a thumbnail image for the preset position. - Name: Enter a name for the preset position.
+Home position: Turn on to set this position a

-.
-Your camera will always have a home position.
+Home position: Turn on to set this position as your camera's default field of view.
+The home position is marked with Your camera will always have a home position.